basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-Riak-CS.md

   eligibility bucket.
 In general, this condition should be rare, but could happen if an error condition caused the original record in the garbage collection eligibility bucket to be removed prior to the reaping process completing.
 The default value is 21600 seconds (6 hours).
 * `epoch_start` --- The time that the garbage collection daemon uses to begin collecting keys from the garbage collection eligibility bucket.
 Records in this bucket use keys based on the epoch time the record is created + `leeway_seconds`.
 The default is 0 and should be sufficient for general use.
 A case for adjusting this value is if the secondary index query run by the garbage collection daemon continually times out.
 Raising the starting value can decrease the range of the query and make it more likely the query will succeed.
-The value must be specified in Erlang binary format. *e.g.*
-  To set it to 10, specify `<<"10">>`.
+The value must be specified in Erlang binary format. *e.g.* To set it to 10, specify `<<"10">>`.
-{{#1.4.2+}}
-* `initial_gc_delay` --- The number of seconds to wait in addition to the `gc_interval` value before the first execution of the garbage collection daemon when the Riak CS node is started.
-This is option could be used in order stagger the execution of garbage collection on multiple nodes since there is currently no coordination among Riak CS nodes. to The default value is 0.
+* `initial_gc_delay` --- The number of seconds to wait in addition to the `gc_interval` value before the first execution of the garbage collection daemon when the Riak CS node is started. **Note**:
-{{/1.4.2+}}
-{{#1.4.3+}}
+  Originally, this setting was used to stagger the execution of GC on multiple nodes; we no longer recommend running multiple GC daemons.
+  Correspondingly, we do not recommend setting `initial_gc_delay`.
 * `max_scheduled_delete_manifests` --- The maximum number of
   manifests (representative of object versions) that can be in the `scheduled_delete` state for a given key.
 A value of `unlimited` means there is no maximum, and pruning will not happen based on count.
 An example of where this option is useful is a use case involving a lot of churn on a fixed set of keys in a time frame that is relatively short compared to the `leeway_seconds` value.
 This can